Yunxiang-Li/Cpp_Primer/Chapter 7. Classes/Chapter 7.Classes.md

 The members which are accessible to all parts of the program should be defined inside a public specifier.

 The members which are accessible to the member functions of the class but are not accessible to code that uses the class should be defined inside a private specifier.

+## Exercise 7.17

+**What, if any, are the differences between using class or struct?**

+A class's default access level is private and a struct's default access level is public.